Get off social media after a half hour and you might be happier

 Tech addiction has captured the attention of organizations like the Center for Humane Technology, which launched a campaign earlier this year called Truth About Tech to raise awareness about technology's effects on kids.
 In January, nonprofit advocacy group Campaign for a Commercial-Free Childhood wrote a letter to Facebook CEO Mark Zuckerberg asking him to discontinue the Messenger Kids app, saying, "Younger children are simply not ready to have social media accounts."

 Other studies have found that use of Facebook and Instagram have been linked to symptoms of depression, the University of Pennsylvania study said.
-For example, higher use of Facebook has been associated with lower self-esteem and greater loneliness, and higher use of Instagram has been tied to issues with body image.
+For example, higher use of Facebook has been associated with lower self-esteem and greater loneliness, and higher use of Instagram has been tied to issues with body image, it said.

 But the University of Pennsylvania's study notes that most prior research on social media and well-being "has been correlational in nature," and the few experimental studies that have been done only looked at Facebook.
 Last week's study, the authors said, is the first "ecologically valid, experimental investigation," that looks at several social media sites and objectively tracks usage.